 "The City." he said.
 "I still haven't got anything for Ashley."

 Personally, if I didn't have a store to run when I peeked out the window that morning, I'd have chosen to go back to bed on such a miserable day.
 But that's because in the face of a whiteout I don't have a young man's feelings of immortality.
 Neither do I have love in my heart and I don't drive an F250 Super Duty Ford 4x4 with $2500 worth of winter rubber between me and the road.

 Lover Boy was damned well going to town because "Gift for Girlfriend" was on his shopping list!

 "Hate to tell you this, Tyler," I said.
-"The RCMP phoned the radio station to let everybody know that they've closed the highway.
+"But, I just heard on the radio station that the RCMP have closed the highway.
 Visibility is almost zero and two semis and a car from Saskatchewan are already in the ditch."

 He went pale.